-^{}The due date is March 31 if filed electronically.
+\ The due date is March 31 if filed electronically.

-Types of Payments Below is an alphabetic list of some payments and the forms to file and report them on.
-However, it is not a complete list of all payments, and the absence of a payment from the list does not indicate that the payment is not reportable.
-For instructions on a specific type of payment, see the separate instructions in the form(s) listed.
+Types of Payments

+Below is an alphabetic list of some payments

+and the forms to file and report them on.

+However, it is not a complete list of all

+payments, and the absence of a payment from

+the list does not indicate that the payment is

+not reportable.
+For instructions on a specific

+type of payment, see the separate instructions

-Type of Payment Report on Form
+Type of Payment